fabricematrat/ThreeCircles/README.md

 ```java
 git checkout step6_todo
 ```
-- In index.html, section with id "checkin" has been refactored to apply CSS and match our use case
+- In index.html, section with id **checkin** has been refactored to apply CSS and match our use case
-- In checkin-view.js, we initialize our third map (canvas_map3) with
+- In checkin-view.js, we initialize our third map **canvas_map3** with

 ```java
     $("#checkin").on( "pageshow", function (event) {
         geolocationCheckin.showMap('map_canvas3', that.selectedPlace);
     });
 ```
-- In checkin-view.js, *addAndSort* method added to render timeline with latest checkin first.
+- In checkin-view.js, **addAndSort** method added to render timeline with latest checkin first.
-- In geolocation.js, uses [google info window](https://developers.google.com/maps/documentation/javascript/reference#InfoWindow) to render bubble.
+- In geolocation.js, use [google info window](https://developers.google.com/maps/documentation/javascript/reference#InfoWindow) to render bubble.

-### Add behaviour on button id  "checkin-submit"
+### Add behaviour on button id **checkin-submit**
-- search for // TODO on checkin submit
+- search for // TODO
 - format the object before sending

 ```java